-KPIs HKEX ESG Reporting Guide Requirements Section/Remarks B. Social Aspect B1 Employment General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
-OUR PEOPLE ESG CONTENT INDEX: - Relevant Policy LAW'S AND REGULATIONS During the year, the Group was not aware of any non- compliance or applicable laws and was not subject to any significant fines or non-monetary sanctions due to non-compliance.
+KPIs HKEX ESG Reporting Code Requirements Section/Remarks B. Social Aspect B1 Employment General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+ADHERING TO A PEOPLE-ORIENTED APPROACH ESG CONTENT INDEX: - Relevant Policy LAW'S AND REGULATIONS During the year, the Group was not aware of any non-compliance or applicable laws and was not subject to any significant fines or non-monetary sanctions due to non-compliance.
 KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region.
-OUR PEOPLE PERFORMANCE DATA SUMMARY KPI B1.2 Employee turnover rate by gender, age group and geographical region.
-OUR PEOPLE PERFORMANCE DATA SUMMARY Aspect B2 Health and safety General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
-OUR PEOPLE - Occupational Health and Safety LAW'S AND REGULATIONS During the year, the Group was not aware of any non- compliance or applicable laws and was not subject to any significant fines or non-monetary sanctions due to non-compliance.
+ADHERING TO A PEOPLE- ORIENTED APPROACH PERFORMANCE DATA SUMMARY KPI B1.2 Employee turnover rate by gender, age group and geographical region.
+ADHERING TO A PEOPLE- ORIENTED APPROACH PERFORMANCE DATA SUMMARY Aspect B2 Health and safety General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+ADHERING TO A PEOPLE-ORIENTED APPROACH - Occupational Health and Safety LAW'S AND REGULATIONS During the year, the Group was not aware of any non-compliance or applicable laws and was not subject to any significant fines or non-monetary sanctions due to

-KPIs HKEX ESG Reporting Guide Requirements Section/Remarks KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
-OUR PEOPLE - Occupational Health and Safety PERFORMANCE DATA SUMMARY KPI B2.2 Lost days due to work injury.
-OUR PEOPLE - Occupational Health and Safety PERFORMANCE DATA SUMMARY KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
-OUR PEOPLE: - Occupational Health and Safety Aspect B3 Development and training General disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+KPIs HKEX ESG Reporting Code Requirements Section/Remarks KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
+ADHERING TO A PEOPLE- ORIENTED APPROACH - Occupational Health and Safety PERFORMANCE DATA SUMMARY KPI B2.2 Lost days due to work injury.
+ADHERING TO A PEOPLE- ORIENTED APPROACH - Occupational Health and Safety PERFORMANCE DATA SUMMARY KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
+ADHERING TO A PEOPLE- ORIENTED APPROACH: - Occupational Health and Safety Aspect B3 Development and training General disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
-OUR PEOPLE: - Employee Development KPI B3.1 The percentage of employees trained by gender and employee category (e.g., senior management, middle management).
-OUR PEOPLE: - Employee Development PERFORMANCE DATA SUMMARY KPI B3.2 The average training hours completed per employee by gender and employee category.
-OUR PEOPLE: - Employee Development PERFORMANCE DATA SUMMARY
+ADHERING TO A PEOPLE- ORIENTED APPROACH: - Employee Development KPI B3.1 The percentage of employees trained by gender and employee category (e.g., senior management, middle management).
+ADHERING TO A PEOPLE- ORIENTED APPROACH: - Employee Development PERFORMANCE DATA SUMMARY KPI B3.2 The average training hours completed per employee by gender and employee category.
+ADHERING TO A PEOPLE- ORIENTED APPROACH: - Employee Development PERFORMANCE DATA SUMMARY